-The items in the Chief Constable Balance Sheet as at 31st March 2021 for which there is a significant risk, of material adjustments in the forthcoming financial year are as follows:
+The items in the Chief Constable Balance Sheet as at 31st March 2022 for which there is a significant risk, of material adjustments in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Police liability pensions Estimation of the liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are expected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Police pensions liability Estimation of the liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are expected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets.
 The Government Actuary's Department (GAD) have been engaged to provide the PCC Group with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% increase in the rate of increase in salaries would have a £19m increase in the Police Pension Scheme Liability.
-A one year increase in the life expectancy of Police Pensioners would result in the Police Pension Liability increasing by £54m.
+For instance, a 0.5% increase in the rate of increase in salaries would have a £20m increasein the Police Pension Scheme Liability.
+A 1-year increase in the life expectancy of Police Pensioners would result in the PolicePension Liability increasing by £55m.
 However, the assumptions interact in complex and sensitive ways.
-During 2020/21, GAD advised that the net pensions' liability had increased by £165.84m due to changes in financial assumptions used.
-In the previous financial year the net pension liability decreased by £99m attributable to changes in financial assumptions.
-In their IAS19 report on the Police Officer Pension Scheme the actuary has reported that the new scheme came into place in 2015 and that this may impact on retirement patterns.
-However, there is no scheme experience data yet which would highlight this change.
-Any adjustment that could be made would be highly subjective therefore no adjustment has been made.
-Accumul Absence Estimation of the liability with respect to untaken annual leave, flexi balances, rest days for recovery and overtime on the card requires the use of sampling techniques to form a reliable estimate of the outstanding liability.
-Sample size and methodology can all impact on the final estimated liability.
-The effect of a 1% increase in untaken accumulated absences results in a £21k increase in the estimated liability.
+During 2021/22, GAD advised that the net pensions' liability had decreased by £21.87m due to changes in financial assumptions used.
+In the previous financial year the net pension liability increased by £165.84m attributable to changes in financial assumptions.